Copeland Special

 Copeland Special is an album by the American musician Johnny Copeland.
 It was in 1981 on Rounder Records in the United States, Demon Records in the United Kingdom, and Black & Blue Records in France.
-It was recorded and mixed at Blank Tapes, 37 West 20th Street, NYC, and produced by Dan Doyle.
+It was recorded and mixed at Blank Tapes, in New York City, and produced by Dan Doyle.
 The album won a W. C. Handy Award.

 Critical reception

 Robert Christgau wrote that the "conviction [is] more palpable here than on any new blues to come my way since Johnny Shines's 1977 Too Wet to Plow."